 - 1. Are students treated as musicians?
 Is the growth of musical independence encouraged? - 2.
 Are students given the opportunity to make musical choices to enhance their performances and creations?
-Do students evaluate their own performance and those of others?

-- How are students encouraged to practice higher order thinking (e.g. score marking, alternate fingerings, bowings, interpretive choices)? - 4.
+Do students evaluate their own performance and those of others? - 3.
+How are students encouraged to practice higher order thinking (e.g. score marking, alternate fingerings, bowings, interpretive choices)? - 4.
 Are students required to practice on their own?
 Are they given adequate instruction in how to practice? - 5.
 Does instruction cover the range of standards, including composition and improvisation? - 6.
 Does the student teacher use higher order questioning?

 E6.
 DIFFERENTIATES INSTRUCTION AND PROVIDES APPROPRIATE ACCOMMODATIONS TO MEET THE NEEDS OF DIVERSE LEARNERS.
-DN provides undifferentiated instruction for students.
+InTASC 2a, 2b, 8h, 8p DN provides undifferentiated instruction for students.
 DE attempts to accommodate student learning needs but with mixed success.
 ME differentiates and scaffolds instruction to accommodate most students' learning needs.
-EE successfully reaches all students by skillfully differentiating and scaffolding, using enrichment and remedial activities.
+EE successfully reaches all students by skillfully differentiating and scaffolding, using activities appropriate for a range of learners.